kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Building Your Portfolio

-**Glow's supportive guidance**: *"Your contributions to open source projects are valuable additions to your professional portfolio."*
+**Trish's supportive guidance**: *"Your contributions to open source projects are valuable additions to your professional portfolio!
+Let's make sure you're proud of everything you've accomplished!"*

 - **Document your contributions** for future reference
 - **Include them** in your resume and LinkedIn profile